crazyoptimist/gin-starter/README.md

 [gin-swagger](https://github.com/swaggo/gin-swagger) is used for API documentation.

-To browse docs, open `BASE_URL/swagger/index.html`.
+To browse the API documentation, open `BASE_URL/swagger/index.html`.

 Generate/update docs: